 It was estimated in this study that approximately 19,400 ha of land within the catchment has a potential erosion severity (PES) of very severe (4) or extreme (5) and was under grassland as at 2008 (see Section 5.3.1).
 If the area of land under grassland with woody biomass is also included, the total to be treated would be about 21,500 ha.
 It is likely that land with PES 4 or 5 will require an intact forest (closed canopy) to achieve a significant reduction in erosion on this land.
 The effect of afforesting or otherwise treating all PES 4 or 5 land on sediment yields within the Waiapu catchment has not been investigated and is currently unquantified.
-Future work will be required to establish the effective treatment of this land will impact on sediment yields from both gullies and other sources (e.g. landslides and earthflows).
+Future work will be required to establish the effectiveness of this option in terms of sediment yield or other indicators.
+However, the effective treatment of this land will impact on sediment yields from both gullies and other sources (e.g. landslides and earthflows).
 The approximate cost of afforesting the 19,400 ha of highly erodible land under this option is estimated at \$47 Million, if afforestation is funded using a mechanism such as the AGS (at \$2,400 per ha).
 It is likely to be a significant challenge to achieve full treatment of 19,400 ha of land within the next decade.